no aluminum plant in Benson

 The Benson plant will be located in an area of Cochise County that is in attainment or unclassifiable for all criteria air pollutants.

-The Benson plant will receive aluminum scrap from the post consumer and post-industrial supplier network and will support the manufacturing of aluminum ingots targeted downstream processing at rolling mill facilities serving the sustainable beverage packaging, automotive, and common alloy (e.g., building and construction materials) industrial sectors.
+The Benson plant would receive aluminum scrap from the post consumer and post-industrial supplier network and will support the manufacturing of aluminum ingots targeted downstream processing at rolling mill facilities serving the sustainable beverage packaging, automotive, and common alloy (e.g., building and construction materials) industrial sectors.

 ► One (1) scrap processing system consisting of various shredding, separation, and storage operations for processing the incoming scrap streams;